Autism

 Amy Pearson and Sophie Hodgetts , 2023

-An autistic person experiences the world differently due to their neurotype.
-An autistic person differs from a neurotypical person in the way they:
+Autistic persons experience the world differently due to their neurotype.
+Autistic persons differ from neurotypical persons in the way they:

-Autistic persons thrive and live well when they have the support they need to meet their sensory, communication, movement, executive functioning, and social needs.
-Unfortunately, many physical and social environment are not built to accommodate their needs.
+Autistic persons thrive and live well when they have the support that enables them to meet their sensory, communication, movement, executive functioning, and social needs.
+Unfortunately, many physical and social environments are not built to accommodate their needs.

 Language preferred by the autistic community